-Braemar Property Value Report: July-August 2019 (Heritage Series)
+Braemar Property Value Report: September-October 2022 (Heritage Series)

-What’s not to love about a gorgeous fall afternoon?
-At least I got to enjoy a bit of it before landing at my desk and typing up the latest Braemar Property Value Report.
-This report focuses on the sales activity from July to August in the Heritage Series.
-Heritage Series homes are mid-sized single family homes, built by Brookfield Homes.
+Before we begin, let me clarify what qualifies a house in Braemar as a Heritage home.
+They are the mid-sized single family homes, built by Brookfield Homes in our neighborhood.
 They have two car attached garages and include the following floor plans: Exeter, Yardley, Zachery (a.k.a.
 Zurich) & Waverly.
-The homes built by Coscan in Braemar North Gate are also included in this group, as they are similar in size.
+The homes built by Coscan (before Brookfield Homes took them over) in Braemar North Gate are also included in this group, as they are similar in size.

 During the current reporting period of September and October, there were two Heritage homes that sold in Braemar.
 Both were Yardleys with partially finished basements.
 Details of those sales are below.